chrishalkias/NNSTM/README.md

 ## Additional information

 This project was done as part of my MSc degree in Leiden Univrsity under the supervision of prof. Koenraad Schalm.
-An online version of the thesis draft can be found in the [student thesis repository](https://studenttheses.universiteitleiden.nl/handle/1887/4255089)
+An online version of the thesis draft can be found on the [student thesis repository](https://studenttheses.universiteitleiden.nl/handle/1887/4255089).